Peterborough Town thirsting for revenge on the opening day of the Northants League season and local teams contest a National competition

 RUTLAND LEAGUE

-Division One (1pm): March v King’s Keys, Market Deeping v Oundle Town.
+(1pm) Division One: March v King’s Keys, Market Deeping v Oundle Town.